marciof/Eon/specification/specification.md

 A reference to a map of identifiers to values in the current scope.

-The scope map always prototypically inherits from the previous scope, or none if it's the module scope.
-Each function call creates a new scope  that prototypically inherits from the previous one, and this reference always points to the current one.
+The scope map always prototypically inherits from the previous scope map, or none if it's the module scope map.
+Each function call creates a new scope map that prototypically inherits from the previous one, and this reference always points to the current one.

 ### Examples